fybrik/fybrik/docs/BacwardCompatibility.md

   backward compatibility.

 *Note:* Kubernetes uses similar semantic version model, but its versions do not have the "v" prefix.
 In order to use the same release tag and goLang module tag, we have chosen goLang releases modules pattern with the "v" prefix.
+The same version pattern will be used by all others, except CRDa, versioned Fybrik components.
+CRDs use its proprietary defined by Kubernetes versioning.

 ### Backward compatibility policy
 Fybrik will support up to 2 backward minor releases.
 For example, the version v1.5.x should be able to work with